mit-quest/necstlab-damage-segmentation/docs/local_setup.md

 To set up and destroy virtual machines, Terraform requires access to GCP.
 To access these credentials, open the service accounts section through IAM & Admin of your bucket.
 Create a new service account with your terraform account name.
 Create a key for the new account and add that json file to the "Keys" subfolder of the repository.

 Edit the `terraform.tfvars` file with your `username`, `gcp_key_file_location`, `public_ssh_key_location`, `private_ssh_key_location`.
 For more information on how to generate a public and private SSH key pair, see [here](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

+## Testing

+To ensure that the local setup worked, use the Google Cloud SDK to create a Virtual Machine using the following commands
+  - `cd` into the necstlab-damage-segmentation repository.
+  - `terraform init`
+  - `terraform apply -lock=false`
+ If you are able to get to a success message after about 10 minutes, your local setup is fully functional.